My Awarded Projects

 A 5-concert tour featuring a new work by Matt Sargent and celebrating upstate New York’s long-time pioneering spirit.Created By: the [Switch~ Ensemble]

-Additional Honors and awards include a Fulbright Fellowship (2010-11) at the Hochschule für Musik und Theater in Hamburg (DE) as a visiting scholar, a fellowship and commissions from Royaumont Académie Voix Nouvelles (2016 & 2017), Artist-in-Residence USF Verftet/City Council of Bergen, Norway (2015), American-Scandinavian Foundation Grant (2015), a commission from the International Horn Society (2014) & ASCAP Morton Gould Award (2015) for Double Concerto (2014) written for the Eastman Musica Nova Ensemble with conductor Brad Lubman, an ASCAP Morton Gould Award (2014) & Howard Hanson Orchestral Prize (2014) for Asymptotic Flux: Second Study in Entropy (2013) commissioned by the Mizzou International Composers Festival for Alarm Will Sound, a commission from the Blue Water Chamber Orchestra as winner of Iron Composer (2014), and winner of newEar Composer’s Competition.
+Honors and awards include a Fulbright Fellowship in Hamburg, nomination for the Gaudeamus Prize, fellowships and commissions from Royaumont Académie Voix Nouvelles (2016 & 2017), Artist-in-Residence USF Verftet Bergen, Norway, an American-Scandinavian Foundation Grant, a commission from the International Horn Society & ASCAP Morton Gould Award for Double Concerto (2014) written for the Eastman Musica Nova Ensemble, an ASCAP Morton Gould Award & Howard Hanson Orchestral Prize for Asymptotic Flux: Second Study in Entropy (2013) commissioned by the Mizzou International Composers Festival, a commission from the Blue Water Chamber Orchestra as winner of Iron Composer, and winner of newEar Composer’s Competition.

 walkside, lost (2015) by Jason Thorpe Buchanan